Meeples10/MCResourceAnalyzer/README.md

 MCResourceAnalyzer 1.1.0 can analyze worlds generated with any version of Minecraft: Java Edition between Indev 0.31 20100122 and 1.17.

-Note that Indev worlds with the `Long` world shape are not supported.
+Note that Indev worlds with the `Long` and `Deep` world shapes are not supported.